domxjs/domx/packages/Router/README.md

 as attributes on the `app-user` element.

 ### Route Tails (enabling subroutes)
-Tails are created using a asterisk.
+Tails are created using an asterisk.
 Tails are used to capture any remaining parts of the URL and can be used for subroutes.
 ```html
 <domx-route
     pattern="/attachments/*file-path"